JoeyStanley/real/cv.md

 Complex Systems and the Humanities Research Assistantship awarded by the Graduate School at the University of Georgia.
 2016--2017.

+University of Georgia Linguistics Program travel award.

 University of Georgia Graduate School Dean’s Award.
 2016.

 University of Georgia stipend enhancement awarded by the Franklin College of Arts and Sciences.
 2014--2015